manikSom/Tasks/README.md

 of which shape it is (0 = Circle)
 This project reads the properies of all Circles like x & y coordinates of the center and radius.
-And Finds out which circles intersects with each other and in whoch points.
-The edge cases of them touching at only one point, and 2 circles completely lying on top of each other is also covered.
-This output is written into the [Onput file](./task_2/Output.txt)
+And Finds out which circles intersects with each other and in which points.
+The edge cases of them touching at only one point, and 2 circles completely lying on top of each other is also considered.
+This output is written into the [Output file](./task_2/Output.txt)

-So in Visual Studio one needs to go to Properties-> Debugging-> Command Arguments and enter "Circles.txt Output.txt" to be taken as input arguments
+In Visual Studio one needs to go to Properties-> Debugging-> Command Arguments and enter "Circles.txt Output.txt" to be taken as input arguments (argv[]).

 Future Improvements: Write out as an image to visualise the shapes and result.
 Also extend to other shapes and 3D.